phuctm97/shell.how/README.md

 The [parser](utils/parser.ts) has 2 steps:

-1. Escape and split the string into tokens delimited white space, quoted strings are considered a single token.
+1. Escape and split the string into tokens delimited white space, a quoted string is a single token.
 Nested quotes are supported, too.

-2. Load spec for command (first token) read from step 1.
-Iterate through the tokens, validate and annotate the tokens with information from loaded spec.
+2. Load Fig's autocomplete spec for the command (the first token from step 1).
+Iterate through the tokens, validate, and annotate the tokens with information from the spec.

 ```ts
 interface Token extends SimpleToken, Fig.BaseSuggestion {